hotwax/oms/upgrade/v1.9.0/UpgradeSteps.md

   shipmentMethodTypeId="SHIP_TO_STORE"/>
 ````

+### Generating Shipping Labels for Ship-to-Store Orders
-### To generate Shipping labels for Ship to Store orders
+To generate shipping labels for STS orders, prepare the data separately for each carrier.
-You need to add the data carrier wise
+Use the example below as a template and update it with your carrier-specific details.

 **Below is an example for Drivin carrier**
 ````